 Children in military families are like all children in their need for love, safety, and reasonably consistent routines.
 However, children in military families may go through more frequent transitions than other children.
-As military parents are reassigned or relocated, they may be separated from their spouses or children, or the families may need to move to new communities and new preschools or child care programs.
-Children with a single parent or two military parents may be sent to live with extended family or friends during times of military deployment.
+As military parents are reassigned or relocated, they may be separated from their spouses or children, or the families may need to move to new communities and new preschools or childcare programs.
+Children with a single parent or two military parents may live with extended family or friends during times of military deployment.
 These children may feel insecure and worried about their parents’ safety.
 They may require extra support from a teacher or care provider during these transitions.
+This Q&A addresses common questions concerning military families with young children.

 How does the family experience deployment?